 Be on the same team

-With your parenting, with your relationships, with your housework.
+With your parenting, your relationships, your housework.
 Being on the same team is one of the most important goals you should have as a couple.
 When you begin to stop fighting one another, and realize you’re on the same team, your relationship will go to a whole new level.

 Show physical affection in public